scalafx/scalafx/README-GRADLE.txt

 5. Run the ScalaFX Demonstrations
    ------------------------------

-The module `scalafx-demos' contains many demonstrations of the ScalaFX core.
+The module `scalafx-demos' contains many demonstrations of the ScalaFX Framework.
 There is one official standard demonstration, which the commiter have used to test the build.
 It is called `scalafx.ColorfulCircles'.